Dana94/2019-website/blog/images/git-commands.md

 ## Set Up Remote Tracking

-Remote tracking can be used for connecting your repo to the remote one in GitHub, or for updating a forked repo (copied a user’s repo).
+Remote tracking can be used for connecting your repo to the remote one in GitHub, or for updating a forked repo (copy another user’s repo).

 `git remote`